Skip to content

 doc = Doc(text="Special relativity applies to all physical phenomena in the absence of gravity.")

-# Initialize the engine (using a small but capable model)
+# Choose a model (using a small but capable model)

 )